sparkflows/sparkflows-docs/docs/operating/cleaning-h2db.rst

 If the H2 DB file size grows too large (> 3GB), then follow the steps below for compacting it.

+By default H2 DB file is in the home folder of the user running Fire Insights.
+It is named as firedb.mv.db

 * Store Fire Insights
 * Make a copy of firedb.mv.db file to be safe
 * Use the commands below for compacting it